toakleaf/wardrobe-weather/README.md

 ## Sunday 8:00 am:

-I wake up and begin writing by doing more writing on the readme.
+I wake up and begin by doing more writing on this readme.
 (45 min)

 I start my day by thinking a bit about architecture and trade offs.
 The primary trade off here is that I don't want to build my own server-side API for this project.
 If I were making more than a cute little demo app I would feel differently, but I'm not.